Generation Z and the Future of Faith in America

 Hopes and Challenges For Community and Civic Life: Perspectives From the Nation and Indiana

-The coronavirus outbreak has created tensions between urban Americans hit harder by the virus and small towns and rural communities.
-Despite these disparities, recently released surveys find that before coronavirus, Americans express many of the same ideas and priorities regarding their communities, revealing we may not be as divided as one might think.
+The coronavirus outbreak created tensions between urban Americans hit hard by the virus and small towns and rural communities.
+Despite these disparities, surveys find that, before COVID-19, Americans expressed many of the same ideas and priorities regarding their communities, revealing we may not be as divided as one might think.
 Continue Reading →

 Living near community-oriented public and commercial spaces brings a host of social benefits.
 People living in amenity-rich communities are much less likely to feel isolated from others.
 Continue Reading →